cdc08x/MINERful/README.md

-MINERful RC3 (2016/01/11)
+MINERful
 =========================

 What is it?
 -----------

 MINERful is a fast miner for discovering declarative process models out of logs.
-Logs can be either real or synthetic.
-MINERful can also create logs on the fly and inject errors inside them, too.
+Logs can be either real or synthetic, stored as [XES](http://www.xes-standard.org/) files or text documents with strings.
+Among the other things, MINERful can also create synthetic logs and export them as [XES](http://www.xes-standard.org/) or [MXML](http://www.processmining.org/logs/mxml) files, simplify existing Declare models, and import/export models written in JSON or in the ConDec native language.
+Simply play around with it!
-Please notice that this is the command-line version of MINERful.
-A GUI-equipped release exists, although in beta version: please download the [ProM Nightly Build](http://www.promtools.org/prom6/nightly/) and install DeclareMinerFul package.

 Installation
 ------------

-You need to have a JRE 6+ installed on your machine.
+You need to have a JRE 7+ installed on your machine.
 To launch the SH files, you have to run them on a Unix-based system with a BASH shell.
 No installation procedure is required.
 This version has been tested on both a Ubuntu Linux (10.04, 12.04) and a Mac OS X (Snow Leopard) machine.